 Great Balls of Glass!
 Gazing balls in the garden are all the rage.
-It all started back in Venice, Italy where hand-blown glass artistry adorns all parts of the home, including the lawn.
-After that, decorative gazing balls traveled their way around Europe and while they were considered a Victorian era decor piece for English gardens, gazing balls can now be found in all garden of any style.
+It all started back in Venice, Italy, where hand-blown glass artistry adorns all parts of the home, including the lawn.
+After that, decorative gazing balls traveled their way around Europe and while they were considered a Victorian era decor piece for English gardens, gazing balls can now be found in all gardens of any style.
 These ones are made for the miniature gardening fans out there!
 They are a fun and simple project that you can make in no time!

 You may have seen these for sale in the store, but they are easy to make once you know how – we actually had to prove we made these by hand for our Etsy store a couple of years ago.
 You can use this project all year long and make color-coordinated gazing balls to suit any occasion or match your full-size décor.
 You can find solid-colored marbles in thrift stores, some independent toy stores or antique stores, just ask for Chinese marbles (from the old Chinese Checkers game.)